emrgcl/ComplianceHelper/Readme.md

 ## Required Modules

 The script requires the following modules.
-Please install them if not already installed before runnign the script.
+Please install them if not already installed before running the script.

-- Az.accounts ('2.2.3' and above)
+- Az.accounts (2.2.3 and above)
 - Az.OperationalInsights (2.1.0 and above)
 - ImportExcel (7.1.1 and above)